-9. NACIE recommends that Congress amend Title I language to clarify that other funding sources, such as Title VII funds, cannot be used to supplant Title I funds, and that technical assistance be provided to state education chiefs to clarify the difference between Title I and Title VII funds and the appropriate uses for each.
+NACIE recommends that Title I language emphasize the importance of coordination with Title VII Indian Education program to ensure that Title VII funds not be used to supplant Title I funds and services for high poverty Native students.
+NACIE also recommends that technical assistance be provided to state educational and LEA leaders to clarify the difference between Title I and Title VII funds and the appropriate uses for each.
+Further, Title VII should be amended to underscore the importance of parent committees in determining the use of Title VII funds.
+THIS IS A THIRD REQUEST.

 Rationale: The Department of Education does not have the capacity to monitor all grant programs and so some school districts are currently out of compliance with appropriate use of Title I and Title VII funds.
-NACIE's goal in this recommendation is to ensure that Title VII funds go specifically toward the Indian students and tribal communities for whom they are intended and that services target the unique, culturally related academic needs of AI/AN students.
-Consistent with the principles of Indian self-determination and education, Indian preference must be fulfilled in hiring to the fullest extent possible in order to represent the AI/AN communities and students that the programs are intended to serve.
+NACIE's goal in this recommendation is to ensure that Title VII funds go specifically toward the Indian students and tribal communities for whom they are intended and that services target the unique, culturally related academic needs of Al/AN students.
+Consistent with the principles of Indian self-determination in education, the involvement of Native parents in Title VII is intended to empower them, yet their involvement has been marginalized in some districts.
+Further, Indian preference must be fulfilled in hiring to the fullest extent possible in order to represent the Al/AN communities and students that the programs are intended to serve.